afrid029/E-Commerce-Challange/README.md

 Run application
 ====================
+Prerequisites  == > node installed, XAMPP installed, an IDE

-npm start         ------> for client side .
+npm start         ------> for client side(./client).

-npm run devStart  ------> for server side
+npm run devStart  ------> for server side (./server).

+(If there is error please run "npm install" to install required node modules

 client side will be run on our localhost:3000 and server side will be hosted by localhost:3001.

+Need to import attached database in your mysql database list. since , It should need for login and signup.
+Otherwise you cannot go further after login / signup.

 Technologies
 ====================